 Positive Train Control

-Capital Metro is implementing a federally mandated positive train control system to ensure the long-term safety of MetroRail service.
+Capital Metro has completed implementing a federally mandated positive train control system to ensure the long-term safety of MetroRail service.

 What is PTC?